shubharon36/tableau-project/README.md

 ### 1. Geospatial Analysis

 * **Choropleth Maps** were used to visualize pandemic metrics globally, such as Case Fatality Rate (CFR), recovery rates, and weekly case increases.
-* **Advanced Filtering** was implemented to create a "critical outbreak" map, highlighting countries that met two criteria simultaneously: >1,000 active cases AND >25% weekly increase, effectively identifying high-risk nations[cite: 3559, 3562].
+* **Advanced Filtering** was implemented to create a "critical outbreak" map, highlighting countries that met two criteria simultaneously: >1,000 active cases AND >25% weekly increase, effectively identifying high-risk nations.
 * **Quadrant Analysis** was used to categorize countries into segments like "Stable Hotspots" (high active cases, low increase) to inform different management strategies.
 The US, Brazil, and India were identified in this quadrant.

 ### 2. Correlation Analysis